Yoon Young-ah

-Yoon Young-ah (Korean: 윤영아; born March 15, 1987) is a South Korean actress.
+Yoon Young-ah (Korean: 윤영아; born March 15, 1987), better known professionally as Yoon Ji-yoo, is a South Korean actress.
 Yoon began her career as a child actress, notably in the children's fantasy show Magic Kid Masuri (2002).
 She began using the stage name Han Ye-in in 2007 when she transitioned to more adult supporting roles in television dramas such as Coffee Prince.
-In 2011, she reverted to using her real name when she appeared in Dream High.
+In 2011, she reverted to using her real name when she appeared in Dream High, before adopting her current stage name in 2015.

+Personal life

+On June 7, 2024, Yoon announced she would be getting married the next day.